Concussion & Post-Concussion Syndrome Treatment

 What is a Concussion?

-A concussion is a form of mild traumatic brain injury that adversely affects brain function.
+A concussion is a form of mild traumatic brain injury that affects brain function.
 It often occurs following a direct or indirect impact to the head or body, resulting in rapid movement of the brain within the skull.
+You do not need to lose consciousness or directly hit your head to sustain a concussion.
+Symptoms typically begin immediately or shortly after the injury.
+Essentially concussion can be defined as a “traumatically induced transient disturbance of brain function.”

 Common Symptoms of Concussion